rs-develop/ForIocCrawler/README.md

 To create a log file use the verbose mode (`-v`, `--verbose`).
 To create a individual pattern file, you have to define pattern sections.
 Every section consists of one or more key:value pairs.

-To use your personal pattern file, add the `--load-pattern` argument: `forioccrawler parse file.bin --load-pattern myPattern.ini`.
+To use your personal pattern file, add the `--load-pattern` argument: `fic parse file.bin --load-pattern myPattern.ini`.
-To use your pattern everytime you use the crawler, add it as default: `forioccrawler config --set-pattern myPattern.ini`.
+To use your pattern everytime you use the crawler, add it as default: `fic config --set-pattern myPattern.ini`.

-Using the `forioccrawler config --print-pattern` argument, you can print the path and the content of the default pattern.
+Using the `fic config --print-pattern` argument, you can print the path and the content of the default pattern.

 In the following an example for an individual pattern file is shown.
 ```